 Now, the moment Aulë’s finished making the Dwarves, he starts to teach them “the speech that he had devised for them.”
 Which—

 But no, there’s no time for that.
-Within the same hour of the Dwarves’ completion, Ilúvatar himself makes one of his increasingly rare “appearances” and suddenly starts speaking with Aulë, confronting the smith right there in his secret underground laboratory.
+Within the same hour of the Dwarves’ completion, Ilúvatar himself makes one of his increasingly rare “appearances” and just by speaking up, confronting the smith right there in his secret underground laboratory.
 With his hands still in the cookie jar of creating living people, Aulë knows he’s in trouble.
 Caught Dwarf-handed, you might say.

 Aulë humbles himself and submits to Ilúvatar’s judgement.
 This is something Melkor, by contrast, has never done.
 Aulë admits his wrongdoing, though he does offer up some reasonable counterpoint, not to excuse his action but to justify his desire.
 And in this one moment, the relationship between a Vala and his own maker is at last likened to that of a child to a father.
 Aulë makes an analogy: